AtanasovAtanas/interactive-content/EN/03-CSS-and-Typography/03-css-typography-properties.md

 * `overflow: hidden`;

 `text-overflow` values can be:
-* `clip` -	The text is clipped and not accessible.It's the default value;
+* `clip` -	The text is clipped and not accessible.
+It's the default value;
 * `ellipsis` -	renders an **ellipsis** ("...") to represent the clipped text;
 * `string` -	renders the **given string** to represent the clipped text.